Home » Why Do Rats Have Yellow Teeth?

 Rats have white teeth for the first few weeks of their life.

-They have yet to develop their enamel properly, so their teeth aren’t coated with the iron-rich substance yet.
-It usually takes 21-25 days for a rat to fully develop its enamel.
+They have yet to develop fully, so their teeth aren’t yet coated with enamel.
+A rat usually takes 21-25 days to develop its enamel fully.

-If you see a small rat with white teeth in your home, a new litter has been born.
+A new litter has been born if you see a small rat with white teeth in your home.

 An adult rat with white teeth isn’t normal, signifying malnutrition.
 Adult rats are usually 16 inches in length, including their tail.